Child Care Financial Assistance

 - Applicant’s child(ren) must be 0-12yrs of age.

-- Spouse or partner of student must be working more than 20 hours per week or taking a minimum of three credit hours at WVU during each term that assistance is requested.
+- Spouse or partner of student must be working more than 20 hours per week or enrolled full time as a student at an accredited college or university.

 PO Box 6851